-Students may request to be put on the waitlist for a class once it has closed.
-They will be notified, via email, by the Associate Registrar if the waitlist has been opened to them.
-Once contacted, students must submit an add slip to the Associate Registrar to be enrolled in waitlisted classes.
+As many as 10 students may place themselves on the waitlist for a class once it has closed, using the online registration system.
+Students will be individually notified, via email, by the Registrar's Office if the waitlist has been opened to them.
+Once contacted, students must add the course within a designated time frame (usually 48 hours) to be enrolled in waitlisted classes.
+After the pre-registration period has ended, courses can only be added during the add period and through the student's advisor.
 Waitlists will not be opened past the posted last day to add a course.